 - Grid Management Charge (GMC)

-The CAISO monthly charge on all Scheduling Coordinators that provides for the recovery of the CAISO’s costs listed in Section 11.22.2 through the service charges described in Section 11.22.2.5 calculated in accordance with the formula rate set forth in Appendix F, Schedule 1, Part A. The charges that comprise the Grid Management Charge consist of: 1) the Market Services Charge, 2) the System Operations Charge, 3) the CRR Services Charge, 4) the TOR Charge, 5) the Bid Segment Fee, 6) the CRR Transaction Fee, 7) the Inter-Scheduling Coordinator Trade Transaction Fee and 8) the Scheduling Coordinator ID Charge.
+The CAISO charge on all Scheduling Coordinators that provides for the recovery of the CAISO’s costs listed in Section 11.22.2 through the service charges described in Section 11.22.2.5 calculated in accordance with the formula rate set forth in Appendix F, Schedule 1, Part A.

+- System Operations Balancing Authority Area Services Charge

+A component of the Grid Management Charge that represents the costs to support services within the CAISO Balancing Authority Area.

 - System Operations Charge